MlHsieh/AEPH-input-guide/README.md

 ### Etype=6, Composite laminates

 The first line defines the number of layers and materials, followed by elastic properties of each material, and the rest are layer arrangements.
-The first layer has the smallest `z`.
+The first layer has the smallest $z$.
 The reference plane is the mid-plane.

 ```tex
 nLayer nMat